Pristax/FileOrganizer/README.md

 # 📂 File Organizer
-GUI tool for automatic file sorting based on extensions.
+A graphical user interface tool for automatically sorting files based on their extensions.

-A clean, efficient Python-based desktop application designed to declutter your folders instantly.
-This tool automates the process of sorting messy directories into organized subfolders based on file categories.
+A clear and efficient desktop application built in Python, designed for instantly organizing folders.
+This tool automates the process of sorting cluttered directories into structured subfolders based on file categories.

 ## Features
 - **Automated Sorting:** Automatically categorizes files into specific folders (Images, Documents, Videos, Music, Archives).